“…only love can touch and hold them and be fair to them…”

 Here’s a cute Valentine for your littles.
-Sew a tic tac toe game on a scrap of felt, use buttons for Os and small squares of felt with Xs drawn with a permanent marker.
+Sew a tic tac toe game on a scrap of felt, use buttons for Os and small squares of felt with Xs sewn or drawn with a permanent marker.
 Glue a small heart in the center square.

 Baby, its still cold outside, but our Valentine’s Day show will warm your heart!
 Tune in Friday, February 12th at 3 p.m.
 Eastern/1 p.m.
 Mountain to the Kim Power Stilson show on BYU SiriusXM Radio 143 to hear ways to make your relationships last and a few hot Valentine’s Day tips.
 See you then!
 Listen online at https://byuradio.org/

 Thank you to my friend Melissa Jolley for sharing this life-changing article: http://www.theatlantic.com/health/archive/2014/06/happily-ever-after/372573/